 What is truck GPS navigation?

-Put simply, truck GPS navigation is an application that calculates the most efficient way to get from your current (or planned) location to your desired location, while considering the unique requirements of a heavy-duty vehicle.
+Put simply, it’s an application that calculates the most efficient way to get from your current (or planned) location to your desired location, while considering the unique requirements of a heavy-duty vehicle.

 How do truck GPS navigation solutions work?